Skip to Main Content

 1. Emergency: If your COVID symptoms become severe enough to be defined as an emergency and meet the parameters listed above, please access emergency care.

-3. Expatriate Support: Subscribers can consult with the US Embassy or Consulate in the Country they are visiting to determine testing sites; If the person is a citizen of the Country they are visiting they can seek out local testing options for citizens.
+3. Expatriate Support: Subscribers can consult with the US Embassy or Consulate in the Country they are visiting to determine testing sites.
+If the person is a citizen of the Country they are visiting they can seek out local testing options for citizens.

 4. Travel Purposes: Your FAES medical and prescription drug plan does not cover testing for travel purposes.